Mental health and physical health are interlinked

 When we're talking about our health or thinking about visiting the doctor we can easily overlook our mental health and just focus on the physical.

-Over the coming weeks and months we'll be spending a lot more time at home and apart from our family and friends.
-This will mean big changes to our normal routines, so it's important to look after our mental and physical health.
+Over the past months we've been spending a lot more time apart from our family and friends and have had to stay at home more than we normally would.
+This has meant big changes to our normal routines, so it's important we look after our mental and physical health.

 We all have mental health – though many of us see our physical health as more important.
 But both are important and usually affect each other.